aeturrell/coding-for-economists/code-preliminaries.md

 pip install packagename
 ```

 In true programming-humour style, pip is a recursive acronym that stands for 'pip install packages'.
+You can see what packages you have installed by entering `conda list` into the command line.

 Here's a full example of the commands used to install the **pandas** package into the base environment (you may not need the first one):